archx3/bumble-bee-js/README.md

 # bumble-bee-js
-A UI Framework for building and managing User Interfaces by creating robust, composable components.
+A UI Framework for building and managing User Interfaces by creating robust, composable widgets and components.
-It comes with a decoupled, environment-agnostic base utility library which ships with tonnes of methods to help reduce repetitive tasks.
+It comes with a decouplable, environment-agnostic base utility library which ships with tonnes of methods to help reduce repetitive tasks.

 If your app makes use of UI components like:
 ------------------------------